About Apex Capital Corp

 The Apex Capital Story: It All Started with Four Desks

 It was late November, just before Thanksgiving, in 1995.
-Apex Capital Corp opened its doors at a rented room on Cockrell Avenue in Fort Worth.
+Apex Capital Corp opened its doors at a rented room on Cockrell Avenue in Fort Worth, Texas.
 One employee soon turned into five, but there were only four desks.
 So, if you left your desk, the person standing got to sit down.
 Those are the humble beginnings of an employee and client-focused freight factoring company now more than two decades strong.
 Apex turned its first profit four months after its inception.
 The changes came fast and furious – a move from that Cockrell Avenue room to an office on Merrimac Circle and later to the current headquarters off Bryant Irvin Road.
 Apex Capital had 15 employees by the end of 1999, 20 by the end of 2000, and many more today.

 Through it all the Apex core values focused and fortified.
 Do the right thing.
 Make a difference in the lives of truckers.
 Take care of employees and clients, because without them you have nothing.
 Create a work environment that promotes positivity, loyalty, sincerity, teamwork.
 Strive for efficiency and energy, which in turn garners success.
 Give back to the community.